-A typical Feasibility Study provides you with an estimated budget for the construction, a review of what is allowed to be built at the site, and what limitations the site may have for the project.
+A typical Feasibility Study provides you with take-it-to-the-bank numbers for construction funding, a review of what is allowed to be built at the site, and what limitations the site may have for the project.
 The McCree Preliminary Design Process goes further to provide a regulatory review with any governing municipality, preliminary design of the project, an estimate, and a timeline schedule for completing the design and construction of the project.
-With all this information, you will be well equipped to determine if the project should proceed.
+With all this information, you will be well equipped to determine how best to proceed on your project.

 Whether you simply complete a Feasibility Study or McCree’s Preliminary Design Process, it is recommended to consider the following about how the project will affect your business: